AdobeDocs/uxp-photoshop/src/pages/distribution/packaging-your-plugin/index.md

 **IMPORTANT**:
 Before you package your plugin for distribution outside your own computer, make sure you've obtained a valid ID from the [Adobe Developer Console](https://console.adobe.io).
 Without an id (which goes in the `id` field of your plugin's `manifest.json` file), you won't be able to distribute your plugin in the Creative Cloud Marketplace.

-Using the [UXP Developer Toolkit](../guides/uxp-developer-tool), choose `Package` from the Actions menu (the ellipsis on the right side of the Toolkit window, on the same line as your plugin name):
+Using the [UXP Developer Tool](../guides/uxp-developer-tool), choose `Package` from the Actions menu (the ellipsis on the right side of the Developer Tool window, on the same line as your plugin name):

 ![Package Menu](../images/udt-package-menu.png)

 This shows a "Select target directory" dialog.
 Choose a directory where your built plugin `.ccx` file should reside.

-After the `.ccx` file has been created, you should see this message at the bottom of the Toolkit window:
+After the `.ccx` file has been created, you should see this message at the bottom of the Developer Tool window:

 ![Package Success](../images/package-success.png)